-While traditional squats and sumo squats are the most popular variations, goblet squats are another butt-building exercise, involving holding a dumbbell or kettlebell while executing a traditional squat.
+While traditional squats and sumo squats are popular variations, goblet squats are another butt-building exercise, involving holding a dumbbell or kettlebell while executing a traditional squat.
 What exactly is a goblet squat, how can you benefit from adding them to your workout, and are they safe?
 Ahead, discover everything you need to know about goblet squats, from proper form to common modifications.

 Meet the Expert

 Jovana Perisic explains that a goblet squat is a variation of a squat that targets the major muscle groups in the lower body, including the quadriceps, glutes, hamstrings, and calves.
 The major difference between a traditional squat and a goblet is the addition of weights.
 “In a goblet squat position, a dumbbell or kettlebell is held at the chest,” she explains.
 “The weight being in front of the body forces the athlete to engage their core during the squat.”

 Yami Mufdi adds that goblet squats can also be called a DB Front Squat or a front rack squat.